fscheck/FsCheck/docs/Documentation.md

 - `constant v` generates the value v.
 - `suchThat p g` generates t's that satisfy the predicate p.
 Make sure there is a high chance that the predicate is satisfied.
 - `suchThatOption p g` generates Some t's that satisfy the predicate p, and None if none are found.
 (After 'trying hard')
+- If xs is a sequence, then `shuffle xs` generates a random permutation of xs.

 All the generator combinators are functions on the Gen module.
 #### Default Generators and Shrinkers based on type